 When you receive a claim denial, you need to file your appeal at the Appeals Tribunal or at an unemployment office near you.
 This appeal must be done 10 days from the date of the determination mailing or seven days after its delivery to your home.

 All appeals must include your Social Security Number, the determination that is being appealed, and the grounds for the appeal.
-This request can also be faxed to (609) 292-2438 to speed up the process.

 Once your appeal has been received, a hearing will be set up.
 You will be informed by mail and you can decide to attend it in person at the indicated appeal office, or by telephone.